ClangBuiltLinux/boot-utils/README.txt

        * x86
        * x86_64

-  -k | --kbuild-folder:
+  -k | --kernel-location:
-    The kernel build folder, as an absolute path or relative path from wherever the script is being run.
-This is wherever the compiled vmlinux image lives, not the architecture's boot folder.
+    The kernel location, which can either be the kernel image itself or the root of the kernel build output folder.
+Either option can be passed as an absolute path or relative path from wherever the script is being run.

 Optional parameters:
   -d | --debug: